truenas/documentation/content/SCALECLIReference/Auth/CLITwoFactor.md

 <code>auth two_factor update interval=<i>number</i></code>

-Where:
-* *number* is the number (in seconds) an OTP will last before expiring.
+Where *number* is the number (in seconds) an OTP will last before expiring.
 Must be between 5 and 999999999999999999.

 {{< expand "Command Example" "v" >}}s
 ```